 - Runways: 4

-SFO airport is laid out in the shape of a circle with the four terminals and seven concourses protruding out.
-International flights are handled by the International Terminal (Boarding areas A and G) whereas Terminals 1, 2, 3 (Boarding Areas B through F) handle domestic flights.
+SFO airport is laid out in the shape of a circle with four terminals and seven concourses protruding out.
+International flights are handled by the International Terminal (Boarding areas A and G) whereas Terminals 1, 2, and 3 (Boarding Areas B through F) handle domestic flights.
 Pedestrian walkways interconnect the terminals and the 24-hour complimentary AirTrain facilitates inter-terminal transportation.
 Further, AirTrain’s stops include the airport’s BART metro rail station, car rental center, and parking garages.

 San Francisco International Airport Terminal Guide: